-- 6. Add the required content to the token.xml file: - a) Add the basic topology content.
+- 6. Add the required content to the token.xml file on each cluster host running a Knox instance: - a) Add the basic topology content.

 You can copy and paste the following content into the file and modify the content as needed.